The Rise of the Citizen Developer and Its Impact on the Enterprise

 What Are Citizen Developers?

 Concurrent with the need for digital transformation and the proliferation of rapid application development and delivery (RAD) platforms, there has been an increase in the number of citizen developers: highly creative and driven problem solvers who engage in the development of business applications using IT-sanctioned tools and runtime environments.
-Most of these individuals have little to no prior knowledge of coding or app development, and they can come from any business unit, whether that’s HR, sales, marketing or some other department.
-Using RAD platforms, citizen developers can create fairly advanced applications, although, for the most sophisticated applications and integrations, IT input is usually still necessary.
+Most of these individuals have little to no prior knowledge of coding or app development, and they can come from any business unit, whether that’s HR, sales, marketing, or some other department.
+Using RAD platforms, citizen developers can create fairly advanced applications, although IT input is usually still necessary for the most sophisticated applications and integrations.

 More Organizations Are Enabling Citizen Developers